somatechlat/SomaAgentHub/docs/SomaGent_Roadmap.md

 - Phase-by-phase completion checks (above).
 - Token forecast accuracy > 85% confidence by Week 12.
 - Marketplace with > 10 curated capsules by Week 16.
-- Autonomous project completion (Jarvis mode) pilot by Week 30.
+- Autonomous project completion (KAMACHIQ mode) pilot by Week 30.
 - Community contributions: aim for external capsule/tool adapters by Week 24.

 ---

 ## Closing Vision
-SomaGent combines constitutional AI governance, Task Capsules, and real-world tool orchestration to create a “Jarvis-grade” assistant.
+SomaGent combines constitutional AI governance, Task Capsules, and real-world tool orchestration to create a “KAMACHIQ-grade” assistant.
 From a single command, it can plan, build, and deploy entire projects across SaaS tools and infrastructure—open source, audited, and extensible.
 This roadmap lays the path to deliver it, while leaving room for innovation (capsule marketplaces, ethical overlays, agent negotiation) that pushes the industry forward.